HemingwayDesign is a multi disciplinary design agency led by two generations of the Hemingway family and a wider team of talented designers.

 HD believes that design is for the common good and that design thinking can help to solve most challenges that society faces.

-John Lewis, G Plan, Hush Puppies, Taylor Wimpey Homes, Crown Paints, Graham & Brown, Sky TV, Sainsbury’s, McDonalds, Coca Cola, Nissan, Antler Luggage, Freebridge Community Housing, Vale of Aylesbury Housing Trust, British Ceramic Tiles...
+HD Design for; John Lewis, G Plan, Hush Puppies, Taylor Wimpey Homes, Crown Paints, Graham & Brown, Sky TV, Sainsbury’s, McDonalds, Coca Cola, Nissan, DC Thompson, Freebridge Community Housing, Vale of Aylesbury Housing Trust, British Ceramic Tiles...

 From their origins on Camden and Kensington Market in the early 80s Wayne and Gerardine Hemingway built Red or Dead into a label that received global acclaim resulting in winning the prestigious British Fashion Council's Streetstyle Designer of the Year Award for an unprecedented 3 consecutive years in 1996, 1997 and 1998.